SoftUni-Internal/interactive-content/EN/02-Function-Context/07-homework.md

 Constructor(`{value}`)

-Should have these **1** property:
+Should have **1** property:
 - **value** - number

+Functions:
 - `ValueOf()`
-This Function Should Return the Value Property of the Hex Class.
+This Function Should Return the Value Property of the Hex Class

 - `ToString()`
 This function will show its hexidecimal value starting with `0x`

 - `Plus({number})`
-This function should add a number or Hex object and return a new Hex object.
+This function should add a number or a Hex object and return a new Hex object

 - `Minus({number})`
-This function should subtract a number or Hex object and return a new Hex object.
+This function should subtract a number or a Hex object and return a new Hex object

 - `Parse({string})`
-Create a parse class method that can parse Hexidecimal numbers and convert them to standard decimal numbers.
+Create a parse class method that can parse Hexidecimal numbers and convert them to standard decimal numbers

 **3. Submission**
 Submit only your **Hex class**.